BraadMartin/simple-graphql-api/readme.txt

 Normally with the WordPress REST API and REST APIs in general, you are interacting with a complete object representation of a resource.
 You ask for a post at `/wp-json/wp/v2/post/13` and you get back a JSON object representation of that post, with all of the standard fields that you would expect.
 You don't have to specify which fields you get back, you just get back a complete set of fields that represent that resource.

-GraphQL is a query language developed by Facebook that offers a slightly different way of asking for and receiving data about a resource.
+GraphQL is a query language developed by Facebook that offers a slightly different way of asking for and receiving data from a resource.
 With GraphQL, you pass in an object with only the field keys you want, and the API fills up the object and passes it back to you.
+This moves the ability to include things like custom fields (post meta) to the client, and it makes the response you get more predictable and specific to your use case.

+The concept of only getting back specific fields you ask for is potentially very powerful.
+This plugin implements this concept by letting you pass a query param "fields" to an endpoint `/wp-json/graph/v1/post/{:id}` consisting of a comma separated list of the fields you want, and you'll get only those fields back.

-In other words, you send a GET request to:
+In other words, you send a GET request like this:

 `
 /wp-json/graph/v1/post/13?fields=ID,post_title,post_content,some_custom_field